BTEC Level 3 National Extended Diploma

 During the first year of the programme the aim is to lay down the fundamental principles of agriculture.
 This will be delivered through practical skills development on the College farm as well as through taught practical and theory based sessions.
 As the year unfolds you will build confidence and competence in a range of agricultural skills, practices, activities, and duties.
 Dependant upon qualification of study, modules include:

-- Crop production
+- Crop Production

-- Machinery operations
+- Land-based Machinery Operations

 The second year provides an opportunity for learners to practice these skills through an extended period of work experience.
 Many choose to do so in subject areas where they see themselves in the long term which allows learners to seek employment across the UK and further afield around the world.
 This not only provides a fantastic industry experience but also offers the opportunity to meet new people and experience a different way of life.